fredrickwijaya/Kitchen_Motion/README.md

 # Kitchen_Motion
-Unity
-a 3D VR Simulation for stroke rehabilitation
+A 3D VR Simulation for stroke rehabilitation made using Unity